susam/mathb/README.md

  3. From here on, we assume that all commands are being run in the top-level directory of this project.
-Set up dependencies necessary to run MathB by running this command within the top-level directory of this project:
+Set up dependencies necessary to run this project by running this command within the top-level directory of this project:

     ```sh